cjungmann/readargs/README.md

 a shortened version of the **test_simple.c** file included in the project.

-Note that there are functions for generating a usage display and a help display.
+One of the features of this library is generated documentation displays.
+There are functions for generating a usage display and a help display.
+In this program listing, these functions used by the *ra_show_help_agent* which is invoked when a user enters a *-h* or *--help** option.

 ~~~c
 #include <stdio.h>